frochet/quiceh/README.md

 QUIC transport protocol.
 This repository is not aimed to compete with the original implementation, which is qualitative and should be used rather than this project.
-This repository serves as reference implementation for an academic paper.
-However, interested Application developers are welcome to try it and offer feebacks.
+This repository serves as reference implementation for academic research.
+However, interested Application developers are welcome to try it and offer feedbacks.

 Details on why/how QUIC VReverso implementations are expected to be more efficient than QUIC V1 implementations can be read on the blogpost which